gnu-lucy/hello-gnu/readme.txt

-=== Hello Dolly ===
+=== Hello GNU ===
-Contributors: matt, wordpressdotorg
+Contributors: matt, wordpressdotorg, GNU/Lucy
-Stable tag: 1.7.2
+Stable tag: 1.7.2-gnu
-Tested up to: 6.1
+Tested up to: 6.3
 Requires at least: 4.6

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong.
+This is not just a plugin, it symbolizes the spirit of GNU.

 == Description ==

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong: Hello, Dolly.
-When activated you will randomly see a lyric from <cite>Hello, Dolly</cite> in the upper right of your admin screen on every page.
+This is not just a plugin, it symbolizes the spirit of GNU.
+When activated you will see lyrics from <cite>The Free Software Song</cite> in the upper right of your admin screen on every page.

-Thanks to Sanjib Ahmad for the artwork.
+Thanks to Richard Stallman for the artwork.